tradik/mddb/test/README.md

 # MDDB Performance Tests

-This directory contains comprehensive performance testing scripts comparing MDDB against traditional databases (MySQL, PostgreSQL).
+This directory contains performance testing scripts for MDDB and comparison benchmarks with other databases.

 ## Files